Frequently Asked Questions

 Where can I find the online application?

-You can find an application online at the Graduate School webpage.
+You can find an application online at the UM Graduate School.

 How do I know if a Ph.D. program is a better fit for me rather than a SSP degree in school psychology?